Understanding and Predicting Characteristics of Test Collections in Information Retrieval: Abstract

 \section{Abstract}

-Shared-task campaigns such as NIST TREC select documents to judge by pooling rankings from many participant systems.
-Therefore, the quality of the test collection greatly depends on the number of participants and the quality of submitted runs.
-In this work, we investigate i) how the number of participants, coupled with other factors, affects the quality of a test collection; and ii) whether the quality of a test collection can be inferred prior to collecting relevance judgments.
-Experiments on six TREC collections demonstrate that the required number of participants to construct a high-quality test collection varies significantly across different test collections due to a variety of factors.
-Furthermore, results suggest that the quality of test collections can be predicted.
+Research community evaluations in information retrieval, such as NIST's Text REtrieval Conference (TREC), build reusable test collections by pooling document rankings submitted by many teams.
+Naturally, the quality of the resulting test collection thus greatly depends on the number of participating teams and the quality of their submitted runs.
+In this work, we investigate: i) how the number of participants, coupled with other factors, affects the quality of a test collection; and ii) whether the quality of a test collection can be inferred prior to collecting relevance judgments from human assessors.
+Experiments conducted on six TREC collections illustrate how the number of teams interacts with various other factors to influence the resulting quality of test collections.
+We also show that the reusability of a test collection can be predicted with high accuracy when the same document collection is used for successive years in an evaluation campaign, as is common in TREC.

 \keywords{Evaluation; Test Collections; Pooling; Reusability}